Orienteering: Results

 The winner is normally the competitor with the fastest time, but other scoring systems can be used, e.g., score events and Trail-O. Most events produce provisional results 'on the day', with draft results on the Internet that night; the final results being confirmed a few days later.
 With electronic punching the results can include split times for competitors.
 These show the times between controls and aggregate times to each control.
 With suitable computer software these times can be displayed in a graphical form (Progressograph).

 Safety

-Each competitor is responsible for his or her own safety.
+Each competitor is responsible for their own safety.
 There are no rules, but there are guidelines, which should be followed.
 The basic safety check was the stub check.
 The competitor hands in his stub at the start and his control card at the finish.
 Event officials match the two and any unmatched stubs represent a missing competitor.
 This has been superseded with electronic punching in that event officials can now request a 'still to finish' report listing all those competitors who punched at the start but have not yet downloaded their electronic card.
 All competitors must report to the finish whether they have completed the course or not.